 HOW TO GET AN ASYLUM-SEEKER PERMIT (PERMESSO PER RICHIESTA ASILO)

 You must go to Questura, where you will fill in a form (MODELLO C3) and give your fingerprints.

-In Questura, you must bring 4 passport pictures and an address, or domicilio (which is a paper).
+In Questura, you must bring 4 passport pictures and an address, or domicilio (which is a paper with a valid address).